 The shift to more stringent emission standards in China presents a growth opportunity for us.
 The National IV emission standards for diesel engines were implemented throughout China on July 1, 2013 and have been strictly enforced nationwide since January 1, 2015.
 In an effort to combat increasing air pollution, the National V emission standards for natural gas engines were implemented throughout China on January 1, 2013.
 In addition, the Chinese government has mandated that all new registrations in Beijing of diesel engine vehicles for use in public transit and light-duty gasoline powered engine vehicles must comply with the National V emission standards with effect from February 1, 2013 and March 1, 2013, respectively.
 In 2014, we recorded significant growth in the sale of our National IV engines.
 In 2015, sales of National IV engines continued to grow.
 In 2016, sales of National IV engines declined compared with 2015, while sales of National V engines increased compared with 2015.
-In 2017, sales of National IV engines further increased with 2016, while sales of National V engines had increased significantly compared with 2016.
-In 2018, the sales of National V engines further increased and represented a majority of engines sales units.
-In terms of National VI and Tier-4 emission standard development, we had introduced 14 new on-road engines compliant with National VI emission standard in January 2018 and another 10 new off-road engines compliant with Tier-4 emission standard in October 2018.
+In 2017, sales of National IV engines further declined as compared with 2016, while sales of National V engines had increased significantly compared with 2016.
+In 2018, the sales of National V engines further increased and represented a majority of engine sales.
+In terms of National VI and Tier-4 emission standards development, we had introduced 14 new on-road engines compliant with National VI emission standards in January 2018 and another 10 new off-road engines compliant with Tier-4 emission standards in October 2018.
 In addition, in October 2018, Yuchai's K08 model engine passed the China emission National VI(b) certification test.

-In 2016, our engine sales declined by 12.1% to 320,424 units, mainly due to lower unit sales to the agricultural market.
-Our on-road engine sales reflected the sales trend in the commercial vehicle market.
-Our 2016 net revenue was RMB 13.6 billion compared with RMB 13.7 billion in 2015, representing a decrease of 0.7%.
-In 2017, our engine sales increased by 14.6% to 367,097 units compared with 2016, which was primarily due to increase in sales of on-road light- and heavy- duty engines, and industrial and agricultural engines.
-Our net revenue increased by 18.7% to RMB 16.2 billion.
-In 2018, our engine sales increased by 2.4% to 375,731 units compared with 2017, which was primarily due to an increase in off-road engines sales.
-Our net revenue increased by 0.4% to RMB 16.3 billion.
+In 2017, our engine sales increased by 14.6% to 367,097 units compared with 2016, which was primarily due to the increase in sales of on-road light-and heavy-duty engines, and industrial and agricultural engines.
+Our revenue increased by 18.7% to RMB 16.2 billion.
+In 2018, our engine sales increased by 2.4% to 375,731 units compared with 2017, which was primarily due to an increase in off-road engine sales.
+Our revenue increased by 0.4% to RMB 16.3 billion.
+In 2019, our engine sales increased by 0.1% to 376,148 units compared with 2018, which was primarily due to an increase in off-road engine sales.
+Our revenue increased by 10.8% to RMB 18.0 billion.

-Our gross profit margin was 21.8% in 2016, 20.7% in 2017 and 19.0% in 2018, respectively, primarily due to the change in sales mix and market condition.
-Our light-duty engine sales, as a percentage of total unit sales, increased from 22.3% in 2016 to 23.0% in 2017 and to 28.4% in 2018.
-The smaller capacity engines have a relatively low gross profit margin, and the increase in sales volume of smaller capacity engines affected our gross profit margin.
+Our gross profit margin was 20.7% in 2017, 19.0% in 2018 and 17.2% in 2019, respectively.
+The decline in 2019 was primarily due to the change in product mix and higher production costs related to the National VI engines.
+Our light-duty engine sales, as a percentage of total unit sales, increased from 23.0% in 2017 to 28.4% in 2018 and decreased to 28.1% in 2019.

-As a result, our profit attributable to equity holders was RMB 525.2 million, RMB 888.8 million and RMB 695.3 million (US\$103.9 million) for the year 2016, 2017 and 2018, respectively.
+As a result, our profit attributable to equity holders was RMB 888.8 million, RMB 695.3 million and RMB 604.9 million (US\$85.4 million) for the year 2017, 2018 and 2019, respectively.